tongtongtot/scPerb/README.md

     or please refer to our training tutorial [here](https://github.com/tongtongtot/scperb-tutorial)

-- **Do I need a GPU for running scPerb?** scPerb can run on a standard laptop without GPU.
+- **Do I need a GPU for running scPerb?**
+    scPerb can run on a standard laptop without GPU.
 For computational efficiency, we recommend you use a GPU. scPerb could detect whether there is an available GPU or not, so do not worry about this.

-- **Can I generate my configuration file using the command line?**
+- **Can I generate my configuration file using the command line? **
-    You can change the default settings in the option.py, while the usage and description is written inside the document.
+    You can change the default settings in the option.py, while the usage and description are written inside the document.

 - **Link?**
     [pdf](http://yau-awards.com/uploads/file/20231031/20231031150434_30639.pdf)